selimslab/selimslab.github.io/_posts/mental-models/2020-2-9-mental-models.md

 7. Inversion

-8. Occam’s Razor
-Simpler explanations are more likely to be true than complicated ones.
+8. **Occam’s Razor**, Simpler explanations are more likely to be true than complicated ones.

-9. Hanlon’s Razor
-we should not attribute to malice that which is more easily explained by stupidity.
+9.  **Hanlon’s Razor**, we should not attribute to malice that which is more easily explained by stupidity.

 ## Physics and Chemistry

-1. Reciprocity

-    humans beings act with intense reciprocity demonstrated as well.
+1. **Reciprocity**, humans beings act with intense reciprocity demonstrated as well.

 2. Thermodynamics

 3. Inertia

 4. Friction and Viscosity

-6. Velocity
+5. Velocity

-7. Leverage
+6. Leverage
-8. Activation Energy
+7. Activation Energy
-9. Catalysts
+8. Catalysts

-10. Alloying
+9. Alloying

-11. Relativity

-an observer cannot truly understand a system of which he himself is a part.
+10.  **Relativity**, an observer cannot truly understand a system of which he himself is a part.

 ## Biology